 Our bird was in the company of a Yellowish Flycatcher (Empidonax flavescens), a pretty bird commonly found at middle and high elevations but infrequently here in the village of San Antonio.
 I have generally found it only at higher locations.
 Larry managed to take photos of both species.

-There were no other species of note, but Larry also managed a nice shot of a female Crowned Woodnymph (Thalurania colombica) that was feeding on a flowering güitite:
+Note that the eye-ring on the flatbill forms a complete and perfect circle, while that of the Yellowish Flycatcher is teardrop-shaped and is behind the eye.
+There were no other species of real note, but Larry also managed a nice shot of a female Crowned Woodnymph (Thalurania colombica) that was feeding on a flowering güitite: